 What if I already have clients before becoming a TaxAssist Accountant?

 We have recruited accountants who already have a block of clients of their own, acquired during the period before they joined us.
 We have been asked to consider whether some relief can be given against charging our normal rates of Management Service Fees.
 Our policy for this scenario is subject to certain minimums, we may allow the fees introduced or acquired to be kept in a separate pool and for two years only we will not charge Management Service Fees on these fees.
-After two years these fees will be amalgamated with other fees acquired during the TaxAssist Accountants Franchise term to form one pool and full Management Service Fees will be payable on the total pool of fees.
+After 12 months these fees will be amalgamated with other fees acquired during the TaxAssist Accountants Franchise term to form one pool and full Management Service Fees will be payable on the total pool of fees.

 For how long is the franchise granted and is there a fee payable on renewal?

 The initial term of the Franchise Agreement is five years.
 Assuming you have operated the franchise as set out in the Franchise Agreement including meeting your minimum targets, the agreement is renewable by you every five years for an administration fee.
 In most cases we anticipate franchisees will renew the agreement to continue the franchise every five years until they dispose of it at some future date.
 We also now offer at our discretion a 10-year plus Franchise Agreement.

 How do you justify your franchise fees and why should I join TaxAssist Accountants rather than one of the other accounting franchises?